verbio-technologies/python-verbio-speech-center/README.md

 #### Recognizer (stream)

-Many arguments are the same as for the `Synthesizer` client.
+Many arguments are the same as for the `Synthesizer (GRPC)` client.
 The differences are the following:

 ##### Audio file